Open school data

 Two regional states of the art reports

-In addition, IIEP carried out two regional state-of-the-art reports on open school data: one in Africa, which reviewed 21 initiatives in 13 countries of sub-Saharan Africa; and the other on Latin America (to be published in 2019).
+In addition, IIEP carried out two regional state-of-the-art reports on open school data: one in Africa, which reviewed 21 initiatives in 13 countries of sub-Saharan Africa; and the other on Latin America.

 Policy forum held in Manila